binave/alias/README.md

 🚀 Motivation
 - On Windows, creating symbolic links (symlinks) for .exe files often fails because the required .dll dependencies cannot be found.
 This issue does not occur on Linux or macOS.
+- The PATH environment variable is too long, and repeatedly modifying it is cumbersome.

 ✨ Problems Solved
 - **Hardcoded Arguments**: Common commands are bundled with their fixed arguments, eliminating the need to type them repeatedly.